-But dentists fear for their clients' dental health and their own businessesas people forgo smaller procedures as a result of widespread job losses.
+But dentists are fearing for their clients' dental health and their businesses, bracing for a rapid drop as people forgo smaller procedures as a result of widespread job loss.

-Only "emergency" work was permitted during levels 3 and 4 because of the risk of spreading Covid-19.
+Only "emergency" work was permitted during levels 3 and 4 by the Dental Council, due to the risk of spreading Covid-19.

-She said people were struggling financially because of Covid-19 and they expected non-essential dental care would take a backseat.
+She said people were struggling financially due to Covid-19 and they expected non-essential dental care would take a backseat.

-"That's the stuff we see as essential - like the check-ups, dental hygienists, having the filling fixed that doesn't hurt yet."
+"That's the stuff we see as essential ... like the check-ups, dential hygienists, having the filling fixed that doesn't hurt yet."

 She said this would "hugely" impact the business and strict consideration was needed to ensure the service could survive for patients as well as employees.

 "We're having to be very careful moving forward about our expenditure, what we're spending money on, our hours and our rosters."